anniekramer/Crash-Course-in-CS/README.md

 - Read about [callbacks and AJAX requests] (http://learn.jquery.com/ajax/) using jQuery.
   * For more on jQuery, check out this [slide deck] (http://ejohn.org/apps/workshop/intro/#8).
   * For more on callback functions in JavaScript, check out this [post] (http://javascriptissexy.com/understand-javascript-callback-functions-and-use-them/).
+- Read about [using the d3 library] (http://alignedleft.com/tutorials/d3/about) to render data visualizations.

 ## Week 8 and Beyond: More Topics for Exploration
 - Review tuples and practical implementations of tuples.